What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 • What are the risks of plates, screws, pins, rods, anesthesia, infection, nerve injury, blood clots, and wound complications?

-• Could the hardware need to be removed later?
+• Could the hardware cause pain later?
+Could it need to be removed later?

-• How much will the surgery cost compared with casting?
+• How much will the surgery cost compared with casting, including surgeon fee, facility fee, anesthesia fee, and implant charge?

 • Do you have any financial relationship with the implant, brace, or device company?